-Nos Fortalesa Montessori Aruba offers an elementary program (age-6-12) as well as a primary program (age 3-6) and has been functioning since August 2014.
+Nos Fortalesa Montessori Aruba offers an elementary program (age-6-12) as well as a primary program (age 3-6) and has been serving families since August 2014.

-In addition to offering the English and Dutch Language Arts, Math is also given in both languages, but all the other subjects are given in English and are integrated in the day.
-We hope to move on to integrating Dutch in all other subjects in the future.
-Papiamento is a small part of our curriculum as well, we believe this to be an important part of our culture and are proud to be having it at our school.
-We focus on the development of the vocabulary, spelling, reading and writing for both languages.
+In addition to offering the English and Dutch Language Arts, Math is also given in both languages, The other subjects are primarily given in English, we aim to move on to integrating more Dutch in all other subject areas in the near future.
+Papiamento is a part of our curriculum as well, we believe this to be an important part of our culture and are proud to be having it at our school.
+We focus on the development of the vocabulary, spelling, reading and writing for both English and Dutch.

-After completing our elementary program, students can transition to either the American middle- and high schools or programs on the island or internationally.
+After completing our elementary program, students can transition to a secondary Montessori program, to an American middle- and high school or program on the island or internationally.
 Students can also transition to the Dutch Secondary Schools, if that is the wish of the family and the ability of the child.
 We do ask that the families inform us about their plans (choice) for secondary education prior to entering grade (year) 5 of their elementary career.

 Nos Fortalesa Montessori Aruba’s mission is to help develop the child as a whole with the peaceful collaboration of parents and other professionals using the Montessori philosophy.